Kevin Remde's IT Pro Weblog

 Hi.
 I’m Kevin.

 …and I’m an IT Professional Technology Evangelist with Microsoft.
-I’m one of eleven who represent Microsoft in these 48 contiguous United States.
+I’m one of nine who represent Microsoft in these 48 contiguous United States.

 (Maybe someone gets to go to Hawaii and Alaska now and then, but they’re not sayin’.)